markedphillips/docker_mac_apt/README.md

 source ~/.bashrc
 mac_apt -h
 ```
 Of course, there was some simple set up for future docker runs with regards to the aliasing.
-The vanilla Dockerfile uses phusion/baseimage-docker, its been tested with ubuntu and a few other variants at attempt to reduce comtainer size.
+The vanilla Dockerfile uses phusion/baseimage-docker, its been tested with ubuntu and a few other variants at an attempt to reduce comtainer size.

 mac_apt is a tool to process Mac computer full disk images and extract data/metadata useful for forensic investigation.
 It is designed to be cross-platform and uses python libraries that
 work across mac, linux and windows.
 Even easier now that it is in a docker container.